MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-schedule-pipeline-job.md

     :::image type="content" source="./media/how-to-schedule-pipeline-job/create-schedule-review.png" alt-text="Screenshot of schedule creation wizard showing the review of the schedule settings." lightbox= "./media/how-to-schedule-pipeline-job/create-schedule-review.png":::

 1. Select **Create**.
-There is notification when the creation is completed.
+You receive notification when the creation is complete.

 ---

 ## Manage schedule

-You can list, view details, update, disable or enable, and delete schedules in a workspace.
+You can list, view details, update, disable, enable, and delete schedules in a workspace.

 ### List schedules